-Another L-1 visa restriction is the fact that visa holders are not permitted to start their own business while on L-1 status.
-In order to maintain your status, you must only work for your sponsoring employer and no one else, meaning that you also cannot work part time for another employer simultaneously.
+Another L-1 visa restriction is the fact that visa holders are not permitted to start their own businesses while on L-1 status.
+In order to maintain your status, you must only work for your sponsoring employer and no one else, meaning that you also cannot work part-time for another employer simultaneously.
 This is in contrast to the H-1B visa, which allows both entrepreneurship and part-time employment.

-Now that you are aware of all the advantages and disadvantages that the L-1 visa has compared to other work visas, you may still be wondering if it is the right choice for your case.
+Now that you are aware of the L1A and L1B visa requirements as well as all the advantages and disadvantages that the L-1 visa has compared to other work visas, you may still be wondering if it is the right choice for your case.
 Retaining the help of a qualified immigration attorney can help you decide how you want to proceed.

-At SGM Law Group, our L-1 attorneys are experts in helping employers petition as well as helping beneficiaries go through the L-1 process.
+VisaNation Law Group’s L-1 attorneys are experts in helping employers petition as well as helping beneficiaries go through the L-1 process.
 We will guide you through each step and make sure that your petition has the best chance for approval by making sure that all issues and errors are addressed.

-To get in touch with one of our immigration attorneys, you can complete this simple contact form and schedule a consultation today.
+To get in touch, you can complete this simple contact form and schedule a consultation today.